Lessons from a Lunch Interrupted: Rethinking Our Response to theHomeless

 Stop!
 Take a deep breath.
 Maybe start by sitting quietly with God and waiting.

-Don’t look to anyone to give you a formula or a check list to send you on your way to sainthood.
-But, I will tell you this: You cannot love and serve others (which is our greatest calling) until you are able to love yourself.
-And you can’t love yourself by means of any of the myriad of self-help books on the market.
-You can only do that by growing in the knowledge that you are deeply and passionately loved first by the God who created you!
-And you can only do that by being in relationship with him, which requires your time.
+Don’t look to anyone to give you a formula or a checklist to send you on your way to sainthood.
+But I will tell you this: You cannot love and serve others, which is our greatest calling, until you can love yourself.
+And you can’t love yourself using any of the myriad self-help books on the market.

-You are his son/daughter with whom he is well-pleased (Matthew 17:5).
+You are His son/daughter with whom He is well-pleased (Matthew 17:5).
 Let that sink in.
 We are deeply loved sinners.
 It’s high time we act like it, don’t you think?

-Absolutely, go to church, take the time to read scripture, and pray, But mostly...LISTEN!
+.Absolutely, go to church, take the time to read scripture, and pray, But mostly...LISTEN!
 Geeeezzzzz, we’re so bad at listening.

 4. Giving something up: Yes, I know, you’ve already chosen and forgotten it, especially if it had anything to do with food or exercise.
 But, there’s an unwritten “rule” that you can keep trying any time right up to Holy Week.
 So, come on, try again.
 Make it something you REALLY REALLY LOVE!
 Not chocolate, that’s been overdone.
 I know, how about giving up that stinkin’ attitude that you’ll gain a coveted spot in heaven because you are way more special than those you have labeled “heathens”.

-Anyway…mortal sin is basically something you’ll go to jail for or get shot by a husband for.
+Anyway…mortal sin is basically something you’ll go to jail for or get shot by a jealous husband for.
 I wouldn’t swear to it, but I think there was an appendage added at the end by some Bishops that reads: “if you get caught”.

 Venial sins fall into more of a gray area.
 They don’t meet all three criteria of mortal sin: (1) A Grave Matter, (2) Full Knowledge (3) Deliberate Consent.
 Think politicians – they default to #2.
 In the moment, they don’t seem to realize what they did was wrong or that it’s still on Twitter.
 Then, the truth is splattered all over the media and suddenly they “realize” what they did was a really awful, very bad thing and they’re sorry and it won’t happen again (until after their next run for office).